Infineon/cli-optiga-trust-x/README.md

 #### Patching the trustx_lib

-This patch is needed to work around known issue [sporadic hang or segment fault seem when using Trust X OpenSSL Engine](#sporadic-hang-or-segment-fault-seem-when-using-trust-x-openssl-engine)
+This patch is needed to work around known issue [sporadic hang or segment fault seem when using OPTIGA™ Trust X OpenSSL Engine](#sporadic-hang-or-segment-fault-seem-when-using-trust-x-openssl-engine)

-Copy the file *pal_os_event.c* in the patch directory and over write the file with the same file name in Trust X library found in  ~/trustx_lib/pal/linux.
+Copy the file *pal_os_event.c* in the patch directory and over write the file with the same file name in OPTIGA™ Trust X library found in  ~/trustx_lib/pal/linux.

 ### First time building the library

 As all the tools application depends on the libtrustx.so library hence it has to be build first else linking will fail due to missing library file.

-There is 2 approach in building the Trust X library:
+There is 2 approach in building the OPTIGA™ Trust X library:

 - Using the *install_debug_lib* parameter
   - this approach creates an symbolic link in the system library folder which is link to the bin folder of the project to libtrustx.so.